Eighteen Mile Island Loop

 The take-out was very narrow and had room for only one canoe at a time, so I hauled my canoe and gear up first to get it out of the way.
 This took a bit of time and a couple of trips.
 Then, I returned to give the boys a hand with their loads since they then had room to unload, as well.

-This left us fairly gassed in the 30-degree heat, but once we were at the top of the ridge, the remainder of the portage was pretty straightforward.
-Flagging tape and rock cairns were guiding the way, however, they were somewhat unnecessary as the trail itself was well-worn and easy to follow.
+This left us fairly gassed in the 30-degree heat, but once we were at the top of the ridge, the remainder of the portage was straightforward.
+Flagging tape and rock cairns guided the way, however, they were somewhat unnecessary as the trail itself was well-worn and easy to follow.
 Toward the end, we had to guess a bit where to put in.
 We found a faint path on our right, down a slope to a rock ledge just above the rapids.

 We were drenched in sweat and it felt amazing jumping off that ledge into the river to wash it off.
 Jumping into that cool water after the portage was exhilarating!